datanav/docs/configuration.rst

      -
      -

-   * - ``body_template_file``
-     - String
-     - Should refer to a text file on disk containing the ``Jinja template`` to use for constructing the body message from the incoming entity.
-It is mutually exclusive with the other ways of specifying a body template.
-     -
-     -

-   * - ``body_template_file_property``
-     - String
-     - The ``id`` of a property in the incoming entity to use for looking up the file name of the ``Jinja template`` on disk (i.e. inlining the body template filename in the entity).
-As with the other body template options, it is mutually exclusive in use.
-     -
-     -

    * - ``subject_template``
      - String
      - Should contain a ``Jinja template`` to use for constructing subjects for the email messages.
 The template